 At Neale & Fhima, we have handled hundreds of claims filed by clients who bought defective vehicles and had to endure challenging interactions with car manufacturers and dealerships.
 Following are the ways we can help you with your lemon law claim.
 We will:

 You have rights when buying an ATV in California.
 You don’t have to get stuck with a defective vehicle.
 The California lemon law or other consumer protection laws may provide a remedy.
 Call Neale & Fhima now at 888-407-2955 to find out about your legal rights.

 Under the Song-Beverly Consumer Warranty Act, also known as the California lemon law, if you purchase a defective vehicle, you are legally entitled to a refund, or the vehicle can be replaced at the manufacturer’s expense.
 However, you must prove that it’s a lemon according to legal guidelines.
 That’s where a California lemon law lawyer can help.
 Guidelines require that the defect must negatively impact the vehicle’s use, value, or safety to qualify for a lemon law claim.
 This doesn’t mean that the defect must pose an imminent danger, but it does mean that the defect must be significant (a minor scratch in the paint or nick in the dashboard won’t count).
 Also, you must make a reasonable number of attempts to get the defect repaired before filing a lemon law claim.
+Just as one might consult a vehicle accident lawyer after an unfortunate collision, it’s essential to understand your rights with defective vehicles.
 The vehicle manufacturer pays your attorney fees in a successful lemon law claim.
 These fees are part of the settlement agreement or jury award.

 Common mechanical and electrical defects that are covered by the lemon law include, but are not limited to: